lancekrogers/script-to-grab-claude-code-docs-from-anthropic/claude_docs/settings.md

 # Claude Code settings

+Copy page

 Learn how to configure Claude Code with global and project-level settings, themes, and environment variables.

 Claude Code offers a variety of settings to configure its behavior to meet your needs.
-You can configure Claude Code by running `claude config` in your terminal, or the `/config` command when using the interactive REPL.
+You can configure Claude Code by running the `/config` command when using the interactive REPL.

 ##

 ​

-Configuration hierarchy
+Settings files

-The new `settings.json` file is our official mechanism for configuring Claude Code through hierarchical settings.
+The new `settings.json` file format is our official mechanism for configuring Claude Code through hierarchical settings:

-User settings are defined in `~/.claude/settings.json` and apply to all projects.
+  * **User settings** are defined in `~/.claude/settings.json` and apply to all projects.

-Project settings are saved in your project directory under `.claude/settings.json` for shared settings, and `.claude/settings.local.json` for local project settings.
+  * **Project settings** are saved in your project directory under `.claude/settings.json` for shared settings, and `.claude/settings.local.json` for local project settings.
 Claude Code will configure git to ignore `.claude/settings.local.json` when it is created.

-For enterprise deployments of Claude Code, we also support enterprise managed policy settings.
+  * For enterprise deployments of Claude Code, we also support **enterprise managed policy settings**.
 These take precedence over user and project settings.
-System administrators can deploy policies to `/Library/Application Support/ClaudeCode/policies.json` on macOS and `/etc/claude- code/policies.json` on Linux and Windows via WSL.
+System administrators can deploy policies to `/Library/Application Support/ClaudeCode/policies.json` on macOS and `/etc/claude-code/policies.json` on Linux and Windows via WSL.

 Example settings.json